 Medical negligence claims are often made on a No Win, No Fee basis and we offer a free assessment of your case with a specialist medical negligence solicitor.
 No Win, No Fee means you won’t pay legal fees during your case and if your claim is unsuccessful, you pay nothing.
 If your claim is successful, your legal fees will normally be recovered as part of your settlement and we guarantee that you will receive at least 75% of your compensation.
 There are various funding options available for medical negligence claims.
 We will explain the options before you start.

 Tees is a top-tier Legal 500 Medical Negligence firm with many years' experience.
 We work with only the best independent medical experts and we regularly take on - and win - cases refused by other firms.
+When you get in touch, your case will be assessed - free of charge - by our specialist assessor who is a medical negligence lawyer with over 40 years' experience.
+You will get a highly expert opinion and a helpful and responsive service.

-The Legal 500 said: "Tees Cambridge has an excellent clinical negligence team with a good depth and range of fee-earners.
+The Legal 500 said: "Tees Cambridge has an excellent clinical negligence team with a good depth and range of solicitors.
 They focus on drilling into all relevant aspects of liability at an early stage, resulting in a well-prepared case moving forwards, and this analytical and industrious approach also applies to the gathering of quantum evidence.
 They are extremely personable, and this is apparent with clients, experts, as well as for counsel."

 Our experienced team will: